Carolina Samayoa, Pell University Fellow, 2019-20

 I am grateful for every teaching and learning opportunity, for the resources, for the support, and for the encouragement I was given during my time at the JFCS Holocaust Center.
 I now take everything and look forward .
 My next steps will be informed by all the knowledge and skills I acquired as a University Fellow.
 I will continue to learn, teach, and inspire.

-Applications are now being accepted for the 2020-21 University Fellowship on a rolling basis through September 23, 2020.
-To request an application, please complete our inquiry form and a staff person will be in touch.
+To request an application for the University Fellowship complete our inquiry form and a staff person will be in touch.

-For more information about the University Fellowship, please contact Yedida Kanfer, Director of Community Education, at YedidaK@jfcs.org or 415-449-3748.
+For more information about the University Fellowship, please contact Yedida Kanfer, Director of Programming, at [email protected] or 415-449-3748.